 The Population Registry Law established the required data like name, ethnic group, and entry date into Israel.

 The first Social Security Number (SSN) cards were distributed in 1936.
 The sole purpose was to identify workers and track their earnings; however, it wasn’t an easy task.
 There was no prior infrastructure, and the program was meant to serve tens of millions of people.
 The small paper card was a token for the number assigned to the worker and given to the employer to note down earnings.

 From paper-based entries to digital

 Until the late 20th century, records were kept and checked manually.
 The United States reformed this process by computerising public records in the seventies.
-As the procedures evolved, identification and verification became a focal point during the data collection process.
+As the procedures evolved, identification and verification became focal points during the data collection.
 Digital records made cross-checking possible.
-Institutions were able to verify if citizens received welfare benefits or paid their taxes without looking through file cabinets.
+Institutions could verify if citizens received welfare benefits or paid their taxes without looking through file cabinets.

 Personal Identification Numbers

 Computers revolutionised identification and verification processes worldwide.
 Paper-based systems gradually made way for digital systems.
 The banking sector saw societies move towards cashless transactions.
 Wallets became thinner but carried more tokens ranging from library cards to loyalty cards and later bank (credit) chip cards secured by numerical passwords such as Personal Identification Numbers (PINs).